 Exposure control can be automatic (aperture priority) or manual.
 Aperture priority means that the camera automatically chooses a shutter speed to match the aperture that you have set.
 The TTL exposure meter provides a centre-weighted, average reading and measures the light at the shutter plane.

-A vellow LCD display inside the viewfinder shows the shutter speed and triangle symbols indicating over or under exposure.
+A red LED display in the form of symbols inside the viewfinder indicate the exposure reading status.
+A warning '-' symbol also indicates that the lens cap may still be in place.

 The pattern of the sensitive area remains the same for both the normal and panorama formats.
-It occupies a central area of approximately 20 x 30 mm (vertically x horizontally) and is suitable for readings with the camera in both the horizontal and vertical positions.
+It occupies a central area of approximately 20×30 mm and is suitable for readings with the camera in both the horizontal and vertical positions.
 Normal photographic precautions and practices apply when taking an exposure reading in either manual or automatic mode with regard to the tonal value of the chosen metered area, the effect of bright skies in landscapes, the contrast range of the scene, back light situations, etc.